 Los Angeles Art Association/Gallery 825, Los Angeles CA, Member

-Each canvas begins with the understanding that the finished work arrives out of process: outcomes determined by instinctive use of hand and brush while constructing images concerned with human experience, beauty in the painted surface, and the unique potential of visual art to convey nuanced meaning.
+Each canvas begins with the understanding that the finished work arrives out of process: outcomes are determined by instinctive use of hand and brush while constructing images concerned with human experience, beauty in the painted surface, and the unique potential of visual art to convey nuanced meaning.